STAMP-project/pitmp-maven-plugin/README.md

-descartes-maven-plugin

 Descartes Maven plugin
 ----------------------
-To handle multimodule project for Pitest-Descartes
+To handle multi-module project for Pitest-Descartes

 Being developed, not ready yet . :-)